 The display is not high-definition and is much harder to read, especially when you are not viewing the thermostat head-on.

 Install & Support

 Ranking next in terms of importance, our Install & Support metric takes responsibility for 30% of the total score for each thermostat.
 Scores were based on the response by the customer support department to our technical inquiry, the quality of the supplied documentation, and the actual difficulty of the installation task itself.
-The Nest Thermostat E scored very well, earning one of the top scores with its 8 out of 10, as shown in the following chart.
+The Nest Thermostat E scored very well, earning one of the top scores with its 8 out of 10.

 Nest isn't terribly helpful when it comes to installation question, instead referring you to a Nest Pro for installation help if you are struggling with a DIY install.
 However, they do respond very quickly.
 They were also exceptionally helpful when it comes to product malfunctions.
 We could not get the first Nest Thermostat E to connect to a network and Nest immediately agreed to express ship us a replacement that did work.